-About the film, Barker quotes Siegfried Kracauer -that cinema "communicates less as a whole with consciousness than in a fragmentary manner with the corporeal material layers."
-She further takes from Merleau-Ponty's definition of skin - as denoting a general style of being in the world, and skin not as a material or biological entity but also a mode of perception and expression that comprises the surface of a body.
-With that definition, even a film can be said to have a skin.
+The body of the film interacts with that of the viewer at different levels - by being watched and kept at a distance, or along the surface or a deep gut-wrenching empathetic relation between the film's body and that of the viewer.
+Barker quotes Siegfried Kracauer saying - that cinema "communicates less as a whole with consciousness than in a fragmentary manner with the corporeal material layers."
+Skin is that layer that makes interaction possible, and with that meaning, even a film can be said to have a skin.
+Merleau-Ponty describes skin as denoting a general style of being in the world, and skin not as a material or biological entity but also a mode of perception and expression that comprises the surface of a body.
 Thus, interaction is what makes tangible meanings, experiences and even the allegedly concrete objects such as film or viewer, possible.